DopedCow/FrequentPatterns.jl/README.md

 # FrequentPatterns.jl
-Julia package for frequent pattern mining
+Julia package for frequent patterns mining.

+Will implement FP Growth as the first algorithm.

+Things to consider

+* Use Apache Arrow under the hood